robbert-vdh/SwordsGame/README.markdown

 > -   Fixed an error in the localisation.
 -   Players will now automatically switch to survival mode if they're in creative mode.
--   The play sound should now get pre-cached.
+-   The sounds should now get pre-cached.
+-   Moar and better sounds!

 __1.4__